Jakob Streit: Biography

 Jakob Streit was born in the Berner Oberland in Switzerland, the son of a watchmaker, and lived there for most of his life.
 He had four brothers and sisters and everyone helped to tend the family beehives, their cow and calf and their sheep.

+He studied education at the teacher-training college in Bern, where his skills in music, education and literature were honed.
+He completed his musical education with Hans Klee, the father of artist Paul Klee.